 Despite the hostility and abomination the majority of runners feel about runners who cheat during marathons, this shameful act is still prevalent that bring with them an honorary lifetime of curse and contempt.
-Running–or running a marathon is supposed to be a pure, honest sport where patience, sacrifice, courage, solitude, victory and defeat are components of what this sport is about–an honest assessment of oneself.
+Running–or running a long distance race like a marathon or ultramarathon is supposed to be a pure, honest sport where patience, sacrifice, courage, solitude, victory and defeat are components of what this sport is about–an honest assessment of oneself.

-Too, even the BDM 102km Ultrarun which is supposed to be the ultimate distance run here was not spared by this cheats.
+Too, some Milo Marathons in the past and even the BDM 102km Ultramarathon which is supposed to be the foremost ultra race here was not spared by these cheats.
 All the tricks in the books have been employed and here are some of the methods used by these charlatans:

-1. Taking a lift from a vehicle (usually their own support vehicle) when no one is watching to take them nearer the finish.
+1. Taking a lift from a vehicle (usually their own support vehicle) when no one is watching to take them nearer the finish line.

-2. Riding in a bus, taxi, jeepney or other public transportation after taking off their race bib nos. or putting on another shirt to conceal it and getting off near the finish, replacing their bibs and continuing their run.
+2. Riding in a bus, taxi, jeepney, tricycle, motorcycle or other public transportation after taking off their race bib nos. or putting on another shirt to conceal it and getting off near the finish, replacing their bibs and continuing their run.